 - Twitter values brevity and immediate impact, which favors shallow emotional incitements, and thus endless cycles of drama.
 Thinking in tweets is thinking without nuance.

 - Facebook reduces every experience to a curated photo set and a few words of context.
 It occupies the space that writing deeply about an experience otherwise would, resulting in a life that’s observed from without but not from within.

 - Tumblr gives us better posting tools than the others, but operates like a river that carries everything away, never to be seen again.

 The habits of mind encouraged by these services reduce me in ways that I do not like.
 Additionally, if I make something, I want to have it in the future, not just until the company hosting it for “free” ceases to exist.

 So, yes, I know it’s strange to retreat to my own homestead and publish my work and ideas to a corner of the web that isn’t spending a billion dollars of VC cash to tell everyone I’ve ever met what I just did.
 And yes, pumping my own water and tending my own fire is work, but what I’ve learned over the last few years is that I don’t want to live in someone else’s house anymore.

-This entry is part of Jack Rusher’s journal, originally published October 11th, 2017, in Berlin.
+This entry is part of Jack Rusher’s archive, originally published October 11th, 2017, in Berlin.